cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 [“Data Types”][data-types], so don’t worry about the details right now.
 Just know that you must always annotate the type.

-Constant variables can be declared with any usual data type, including struct, enum and fixed-size arrays.
+Constant variables can be declared with any usual data type, including structs, enums and fixed-size arrays.

 Constants can only be declared in the global scope, which makes them useful for values that many parts of code need to know about.